MattDierick/RTD-NGINX-App-Protect-UDF/source/index.rst

 Publish and protect modern applications
 ***************************************

-.. warning :: For any remark or mistake in this lab, please send a Teams chat to Matthieu DIERICK
+.. warning :: For any remark or mistake in this lab, please send a Teams chat to Matthieu DIERICK.

 .. image:: NAP_index.png
    :align: center